 Because these are a dense, unleavened bread, Bati always taste best when eaten fresh from the oven and served immediately.
 As a result they shouldn’t be stored for long periods of time – but if you can’t finish the Bati in one sitting you can store them at room temperature in an air-tight container and eat them the next day.
 Alternatively, you can use the leftover Bati and make Churma.

-If you’re interested in more recipes for Indian breads, then do check out my Kulcha recipe – an easy oven-baked bread stuffed with delicious spiced potato.
-Further, you can also find my Methi Paratha recipe here – a flaky flatbread layered with fresh fenugreek leaves.
-Okay, onto the recipe …
+If you’re interested in more recipes for Indian bread, then do check out my Kulcha recipe – an easy oven-baked bread stuffed with delicious spiced potato.

 [recipe title=”Rajasthani Bati – Baked Indian Bread Rolls to go with Dal” servings=”9 Bati” time=”40 mins” difficulty=”Easy”]